 - An ability to remain calm in often difficult and stressful situations

 Some of the calls received can be distressing, especially when the caller is clearly distressed or shocked at what they have witnessed.
 It will be your job to keep them calm and obtain as much information about the incident as possible.

 - An ability to communicate in a clear and concise manner

-Whilst communications officers are required to listen carefully, they must also be ableto verbally communicate concise and accurate information.
+Whilst Communication Officers are required to listen carefully, they must also be able to verbally communicate concise and accurate information.
 This is because, once they have obtained information relating to the call, they will have to pass on this information to uniformed patrols.
 If they convey inaccurate information, this can have severe consequences; for example if the wrong uniformed patrol are dispatched to the wrong address.

 - An ability to extract relevant information

-Whilst taking 999 calls, communications officers will have to extract information from the caller that is relevant to the incident.
+Whilst taking 999 calls, Communication Officers will have to extract information from the caller that is relevant to the incident.
 This requires a large degree of skill and appropriate training.
 You will be required to use probing questions and tactics during the calls in order to obtain the correct information.